fzzylogic/bash-xrandr-dimmer/README.md

 This is a bash script to increase or decrease the brightness of ones screen using xrandr.

+I made this because changing the backlight intensity on my laptop wasn't working under Lubuntu 17.04.

 Note: 'xrandr' changes brightness in software, not hardware.

 Brightness is a value between 0 and 1.
 0 means completely black.